 4) Head Outside

 Spending time outside can be a powerful tool for managing stress.
-The gentle sounds of Nature (or its silence) can help to lower your blood pressure and levels of the stress hormone cortisol (read more below).6
+The gentle sounds of Nature (or its silence) can help to lower levels of the stress hormone cortisol (read more below).6

 Simply being outdoors is a great start.
 For even more self-care benefits, combine your outside time with physical activity, such as walking, cycling, running, or hiking.